raybrarian/odupgradenews/README.md

 ## Oregon Digital Upgrade

 ### Context
-A short paragraph with perhaps a [link](http://oregondigital.org) or two.
+A short paragraph with perhaps a [link](http://oregondigital.org) or two may appear anywhere.
+It may grow into a large paragraph though so be aware of that possibility.
+Large paragraphs have more text than small paragraphs.
+Sometimes paragraphs become unwieldy.
+Some books consist entirely of a single paragraphs.
+At least one book consists of just a single sentence.
+No doubt it was a challenge to write and is probably a challenge to read.

 ### Features list